-Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Doubtful Debt Allowances The Council has made allowances for doubtful debts of £2.238 million in 2016/17 (£2.249 million in 2015/16) based on what it believes to be a prudent but realistic level.
+Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Doubtful Debt Allowances The Council has made allowances for doubtful debts of £2.447 million in 2017/18 (£2.238 million in 2016/17) based on what it believes to be a prudent but realistic level.
 The allowances are based on: Council Tax and Non-domestic rate payers - ranges from 5% of debts at bill stage to 50% of debts at Liability Order stage.
 Sundry Debtors including Overpaid Housing Benefits -100% of debts over 1 year.
 Housing Rents - Former tenants 95%, current tenants various percentages ranging from 0% on debts up to £100 and 95% on debts over £1,000.
-If debt collection rates were to deteriorate or improve, a 5% change in the allowances would require an adjustment of £112,000 (£112,000 in 2015/16).
+If debt collection rates were to deteriorate or improve, a 5% change in the allowances would require an adjustment of £122,000 (£112,000 in 2016/17).

-ltem Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net pensions' liability of changes in individual assumptions are detailed in Note 42e.
-During 2016/17, the Council's actuaries advised that the net pension liability for funded benefits had decreased by £3.39 million due to estimates being corrected, as a result of experience, but increased by £39.27 million due to updating of the assumptions used in the calculations.
+The effects on the net pensions' liability of changes in individual assumptions are detailed in Note 43e.
+During 2017/18, the Council's actuaries advised that the net pension liability for funded benefits had decreased by £1.420 million due to estimates being corrected, as a result of experience, but increased by £4.270 million due to updating of the assumptions used in the calculations.
 Accumulating Absences The calculated figure is comprised of annual leave entitlement and accrued flexi/lieu time.
-62% of staff record annual leave and flexi/lieu days on the HR system.
+54% of staff record annual leave and flexi/lieu days on the HR system.
 The carried forward leave on the system has been used to calculate the accrual for annual leave.
 The average number of days taken in flexi leave per month has been used as the base for calculating accrued flexi at the end of each relevant year.
 This average may not exactly match the accrued flexi days at 31 March each year but would not be materially different.
 The balance of staff do not have leave recorded on the system and do not accrue flexi leave.
-The accumulated absences amount recorded for 2016/17 is £217,000.
-A 5% increase in the accrual would amount to £11,000.
+The accumulated absences amount recorded for 2017/18 is £204,000.
+A 5% increase in the accrual would amount to £10,000.
 This would not impact on the usable reserves of the Council.
-Business Rates Appeals Provision The provision of £2.386 million made by the Council is its 40% share of an overall provision of £5.965 million provision made in the Collection Fund.
-The overall figure is based on a national estimate of 3.6% successful appeals on the gross rateable value, less appeals already settled and adjusted for major appeals that have been notified by the Valuation Office as being in hand and likely to be successful, but not yet settled.
-The Council would be impacted by circa 20% of any under or over provision, but any loss would be restricted to a reduction in resources of £2.001 million before Safety Net Grant arrangements apply.
+Business Rates Appeals Provision The provision of £3.366 million made by the Council is its 40% share of an overall provision of £8.415 million provision made in the Collection Fund.
+The overall figure is based on a national estimate of 4.7% successful appeals on the gross rateable value, less appeals already settled and adjusted for major appeals that have been notified by the Valuation Office as being in hand and likely to be successful, but not yet settled.
+The Council would be impacted by circa 20% of any under or over provision, but any loss would be restricted to a reduction in resources of £2.389 million before Safety Net Grant arrangements apply.